Welcome to the website of writer and editor Neil Hegarty.

-Neil Hegarty was born in Derry.
+Neil was born in Derry.
 He studied English at Trinity College Dublin, where he wrote a doctoral thesis in postcolonial literature.

 Neil’s books include:

 THE SECRET HISTORY OF OUR STREETS (BBC Books, 2012), a social history of twentieth-century London written with Joseph Bullman and Brian Hill.

 STORY OF IRELAND (BBC Books, 2011), written to accompany a new BBC-RTE television history of Ireland.
 The North American edition was published by St Martin’s / Thomas Dunne Press in March 2012.

 DUBLIN: A VIEW FROM THE GROUND (Piatkus, 2007), an ambitious and sweeping history of the Irish capital from its foundation to the present day.

 WAKING UP IN DUBLIN (Sanctuary, 2004), an exploration of Dublin’s complex and vibrant music culture, encompassing everything from opera and jazz to the city’s indie and traditional music scenes.